scrapy/scrapy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for an enhancement or new feature
 ---

 <!--

+Thanks for taking an interest in Scrapy!

+If you have a question that starts with "How to...", please see the Scrapy Community page: https://scrapy.org/community/.
+The Github issue tracker's purpose is to deal with bug reports and feature requests for the project itself.

-Have you read Scrapy's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/scrapy/scrapy/blob/master/CODE_OF_CONDUCT.md
+Keep in mind that by filing an issue, you are expected to comply with Scrapy's Code of Conduct, including treating everyone with respect: https://github.com/scrapy/scrapy/blob/master/CODE_OF_CONDUCT.md

-Do you want to ask a question?
-Are you looking for support?
-The Scrapy Community page is the best place to get started: https://scrapy.org/community/

 -->